Mathew-Harvey/MongoDbCloneLocal/README.md

 2. Open a terminal or command prompt and navigate to the directory where the scripts are located.

+3. For macOS and Linux users, make the shell script executable by running the following command: chmod +x mongo-sync.sh

-3. Run the appropriate script for your operating system with the following command, replacing the placeholders with your actual values:
+4. Run the appropriate script for your operating system with the following command, replacing the placeholders with your actual values:
    - For Windows:
      mongo-sync.bat "mongodb://username:password@host:port/database" "C:\path\to\install\mongodb"